 Center for Faculty Excellence

-The Center for Faculty Excellence team is providing remote support and training during this time.
+The Center for Faculty Excellence team is providing remote support and training during

 SUPPORT THROUGH THE ACADEMIC TECHNOLOGY RESOURCE CENTER (ATRC)

 Monday - Friday, 8:00 a.m. - 5:00 p.m.

 SCHEDULE AN APPOINTMENT WITH AN ID

 Faculty, schedule an appointment with an Instructional Designer for a longer discussion about pedagogy or your Canvas course by completing this form.

 TECHNOLOGY, INCLUSION, AND PEDAGOGY CONFERENCE

 Wednesday, August 18, 12:15 - 2:15 p.m. - Save the date

 Access to the Streaming Server has ended.
 If you still use links in your Canvas courses to videos that are stored on the Streaming Server, please contact email@example.com to find a solution.

 Complete the Student Incomplete form if you have students who have taken an incomplete and need continued access to your Canvas course.